zuozhenggh/learning-library/developer-library/forms-to-oci/db-dbcs/db-dbcs.md

 ### Objectives

 In this lab, you will:
-- Install the database
+- Integrate with a database
-- Run the forms configuration
+- Run the Forms configuration

-## Task 1: Install Database Cloud Service
+## Task 1: Integrate with Database Cloud Service

 For a production database, it is better to use Database Cloud Service.
-This is what we will install here.

 1. Go to the Oracle Cloud home page.
 In the Hamburger menu, look for **Oracle Database**.
 Then **Bare Metal, VM and Exadata**